Bangal: Overview

-Going by the more strict definition, the Bangals are those people whose ancestry is connected to the Eastern Bengal plains of Mymensingh, Dhaka, and Comilla.
+Going by the more strict definition, the Bangals are those people whose ancestry is connected to the Eastern Bengal plains of Khulna, Jessore, Barisal, Dhaka, Rajshahi, Mymensingh, Comilla and Noakhali.
 Further, some opinions exist that among the East Bengal Plains origin people, only people belonging to the more affluent economic groups should be classified as Bangal.
 Going by this opinion, the designation Bangal has an ethno-geographic as well as a social connotation.